 Many readers have asked us if they can start the Candida Diet while pregnant.
 The quick answer is no – the full Candida treatment plan is not suitable for pregnant women.
 However, if you make a few changes to the treatment, you can develop a plan that will be safe for both you and your baby.
 While this may not eliminate your Candida overgrowth, it will at least keep it at bay and reduce your symptoms.
 This page will help you implement some positive changes to your lifestyle and make the right decisions during your pregnancy.

 First of all, are you sure that you are suffering from a Candida overgrowth?
-Many of the symptoms of Candidiasis can easily be confused with those of pregnancy.
+Many of the symptoms of an intestinal Candida overgrowth can easily be confused with those of pregnancy.
 This applies particularly in the first trimester, when you may be experiencing fatigue, morning sickness, food cravings, bad skin and nausea.
 Before you make any major changes to your diet, be sure that you are actually suffering from a Candida overgrowth and not just the typical aches and pains that come with pregnancy.